ga4gh/product-process/product-process.md

             6. Implementation work should inform the development process.
             7. In exceptional circumstances, where a second implementation cannot be taken forward and there is strong reason to believe benefits to the community are being blocked, a group can proceed without a second implementation but must clearly present the rationale for this decision.
 An example where this might apply could be file format compression encoders.
 In such a case, many decoders could be expected but few anticipating implementing an encoder.
 As such, it *might* be judged appropriate to move forward with one encoder and two decoders.
 A decision should be made based on available information and in the best interests of the established user community.
 This is intended for exceptional circumstances only and is not the appropriate route in most cases.
         4. Documented feedback from adopters
+        5. A roadmap for taking the product forward from approval to adoption, identifying future work to support adoption.
+            1. Examples of such activities could include: working with key stakeholders to support adoption, addressing specific blocks to adoption, developing documentation, outreach efforts, demonstrations of utility of the product and more.
+            2. We should acknowledge that adoption should be driven by the community choosing freely but should seek to remove impediments obstructing adoption, making adoption as accessible as possible.
 15. Periodically, the development group should review progress
     1. Decision maker: group consensus expressed by the group leaders
     2. Criteria: is the development group satisfied that the outputs are ready to proceed to the next steps of the process?
 Does the development group feel that more work is required?
 Does the development group feel that work should cease?
 The group should consider if the outputs are sufficient to clearly demonstrate to those not closely involved in the work that the decision making criteria have been met.
 If work has stalled, can the group determine actions likely to remove the block?